-- Building roofs workshop, MPC/ WTS, administration building and weighbridge shed clean; - Property Roads, car parks and other hardstand areas clean, containing sediment; - MPC work floor/ green waste stockpiles dirty (to be directed to sewer);
+- Image: Second state Second - V Roads, car parks and other hardstand areas - clean, containing sediment; - WPC work floor/ green waste stockpiles dirty (to be directed to sewer);

-Materials stockpiles / drop off zones - clean, containing sediment.
+V Materials stockpiles / drop off zones- clean, containing sediment.

 Runoff collected from the clean or sediment-only areas will be reused on site, for uses including building internal uses (toilet flushing), wheel wash facility, dust suppression (via water carts) and irrigation/dust suppression from sprinkler systems around the site.
 (A water balance which utilises runoff generated on-site and estimated demands for the above uses have been developed and are discussed in Section 5.0.)